 I first heard of Carl Dennis when his book, ‘Practical Gods‘ won the Pulitzer in 2002.
-Embarrassing thing to admit as, when I started to read his works, I realized how much I had been missing out on.
+Embarrassing thing to admit as, when I started to read his works, I realized how much I had been missing out.
 This is not a poet given to excesses of emotion or language.
-And, I must admit that there are times when I prefer those poems — the ones that hit you right in the solar plexus with a brick — and wake up your deadened senses.
-Then, there are times when I want the low-pitched, intimate sort of poem, which is more like a close friend or family member musing as you sit comfortably across each other before a homely fireplace.
+And I must admit that there are times when I prefer those poems — the ones that hit you right in the solar plexus with a brick — and wake up your deadened senses.
+Then there are times when I want the low-pitched, intimate sort of poem, which is more like a close friend or family member musing as you sit comfortably across each other before a homely fireplace.

 Of his plain-speaking, conversational style, which has often been remarked upon in reviews and interviews, Dennis has said this:

 It’s not as if I had been tempted by all other kinds of writing and resisted them.
 This comes very naturally to me.
 I believe that poetry should sound like natural speech.
 When you hear a poem you should feel that someone is standing behind the lines, talking to an individual, offering a script that something might want to enter.